Kelechi-oguh/Kelechi-oguh/README.md

 ###

-### I am a passionate Backend Developer with experience developing web APIs and Full-Stack web applications.
-I write readable code that can be tested based on industry standards.
+### I am a passionate Backend Developer with experience developing secure APIs as well as Full-Stack web applications.
+I write readable and testable code based on industry standards and I can collaborate effectively on team projects.

 ###